 If you have a “master” classic zone where the most commonly-used profile attributes for most of your users and groups are defined, that zone is a likely candidate to become a hierarchical parent zone.
 If none of your existing classic zones is suitable to become a parent zone, you should create a new parent zone as described in Creating a new parent zone.
 The parent zone must exist before you can use the migration utility.

 You can use Access Manager to view and manage any combination of zones.
 However, the console must be version5.x or later to work with hierarchical zones.
 You can check the version of the console you have installed by opening Access Manager, clicking Help, then selecting About Access Manager.

 Verifying you have upgraded UNIX agents

-The migration utility is a command-line program installed with the Centrify UNIX agent.
+The migration utility is a command-line program installed with the Centrify Agent for *NIX.
 You must upgrade the agent to version 5.1, or later, on at least one UNIX computer to do any migration.
 You can verify the agent version by running the adinfo command with the --version (-v) option.